mahirk/Interactive-Lab-Hub/Lab 4/README.md

 The design is a little busy, however it allows a good dissociation between the screen, button encoder and light which are all connected, and separates it from the distance sensor, which is a separate part of the device.
 This will allow the user to be able to understand how to interact with the device better.
 Additionally, keeping the button in a location where the user can read will provide an additional measure to the user and allow them to read the distance from afar.
 The light will be a good visual representation to the user since its visible at greater distances than the screen.
+I chose to make one modification to it, I added the button to confirm the distance to the right of the display to make it easier to understand, which is not represented above.

-Build a cardboard prototype of your design.
+_**Build a cardboard prototype of your design.**_

 **Document your rough prototype.**

 ## LAB PART 2